 Earth is Spherical Circumference calculated

-It is Eratosthenes of Cyrene, genius Mathematician, Geographer, Astronomer, the Chief Librarian at the Library of Alexandria, invented the discipline of geography and calculated the circumference of the Earth in accuracy.
+It is Eratosthenes of Cyrene, genius Mathematician, Geographer, Astronomer, the Chief Librarian at the Library of Alexandria, who invented the discipline of geography and calculated the circumference of the Earth in accuracy.

 Plato, Philalaus, had had already discovered that Earth spherical, based in conclusions from their research.
 Aristotle validated that earth is spherical based also on arguments like ships, could be seen their sails first and then the hull.
 From a higher point they could see further, like ships could be seen from a cliff.
 Lunar eclipse was caused by Earth’s shadow in circular form as well.